Fireball baryogenesis from early structure formation due to Yukawa forces

 and $T_{\rm bg}$ is the background temperature, approximated as $T_{g}$. $f$ measures the fraction of the Hubble volume in the superheated bubbles when the sphalerons freeze out.
 The baryon asymmetry observed today is related to baryon asymmetry produced through

 where $T_0$ is the present day temperature of the Universe and $g_{*, S}$ is the conventional relativistic degrees of freedom relevant to entropy.

-The baryon asymmetry is determined by four free parameters $\{m_\psi, y, N_h, \xi_s\}$.
-There are numerous restrictions on these which we have enforced to provide a conservative exploration of the parameter space: {\it (i)} We require that $0.01\ {\rm GeV} \lesssim T_{\rm FO} \lesssim 100$ GeV, as is consistent with our initial assumption of cold EW baryogenesis, {\it (ii)} $f < 1$ as is necessary and {\it (iii)} $T_i < M_{\rm Pl}$.
-In addition to these conditions, we also require that the mass energy density in the $\psi$ halos
+The baryon asymmetry is determined by four free parameters $\{m_\psi, y, m_\chi, \xi_s\}$.
+There are numerous restrictions on these which we have enforced to provide a conservative exploration of the parameter space: {\it (i)} We require that $0.01\ {\rm GeV} \lesssim T_{\rm FO} \lesssim 100$ GeV, as is consistent with our initial assumption of cold EW baryogenesis, {\it (ii)} $f < 1$ as is necessary, {\it (iii)} $T_i < M_{\rm Pl}$, and {\it (iv)} $T_i > 350$ GeV.
+This final condition ensures that $\theta(t)$ is evolving as inhomogenously heated regions begin to cool.